-- 7.74 Policy WLP8.2 (Affordable Housing) of the Local Plan sets out the Council's strategy to deliver affordable homes over the plan period in accordance with the NPPF.
+- 7.78 Policy WLP8.2 (Affordable Housing) of the Local Plan sets out the Council's strategy to deliver affordable homes over the plan period in accordance with the NPPF.
 The Southwold and Reydon area is the most viable of the Waveney plan area and therefore developments can provide 40% of the site as affordable housing.
-This is a requirement of the policy and applicable to the application site. - 7.75 The Council's Housing Team has provided guidance on the appropriate mix for this development proposal, which would provide 88 affordable homes.
-The breakdown of those 88 homes is tabled below, and such provision would need to be secured by a \$106 legal agreement.
+This is a requirement of the policy and applicable to the application site.
+Policy RNP1 (Tenure Mix of Affordable Housing) sets out that any development providing Affordable Housing must contain at least 50% of Affordable Housing for affordable rent and the remainder to be Shared Ownership housing; the exact proportion shall be agreed at the time of the planning application to reflect the current assessment of housing need. - 7.79 The Council's Housing Team has provided guidance on the appropriate mix for this development proposal, which would provide 88 affordable homes.
+The breakdown of those 88 homes is tabled below, and such provision would need to be secured by a S106 legal agreement.